40 year reunion with my old boyfriend, sparks memories of the sale of the Maybelline Company in 1967

 It was the most fun ever!!!

 Al became a positive force in my life, before and after the sale of the Maybelline Company, and kept me focused on having fun and not stressing over the changes going on in my family.
-This picture of us was taken in Las Vegas, late 1967, during my Ursula Andres
+This picture of us was taken in Las Vegas, late 1967, during my Ursula Andress

 look alike days.